 - Install curb ramps at every intersection and at mid-block crossings.

 A note about personal security:

 Parents and other adults sometimes worry about children encountering bullies or strangers on the way to or from school.
 Parents may fear kidnapping or assault.
 While the actual occurrences are extremely rare, it’s important to deal with both perceptions and documented problems and to create a plan that will minimize risk.
 Asking parents to walk with children to school is one way to address this concern.
 Some communities start walking school buses or bicycle trains as a way to have an adult presence on the street.

-The whole community benefits from efforts to enable and encourage more children to walk or bicycle to school safely.
+The whole community benefits from efforts to enable and encourage more children to walk, bike or roll to school safely.
 Benefits include:

 - Less traffic congestion.
 According to the 2011 National Center for Safe Routes to School report, personal vehicles taking students to school accounted for 10 to 14 percent of all personal vehicle trips made during the morning peak commute times (based on National Household Travel Survey Data, 2009).
 Reducing the number of private vehicles commuting to school can reduce morning traffic around the school.
 Less traffic congestion also improves conditions for pedestrians and bicyclists, creating a positive cycle—as the community sees more people walking and rolling, more people feel comfortable walking and rolling.